xmtp/xmtp-quickstart-vuejs/README.md

  npm init vue@latest

 ✔ Project name: … <your-project-name>
-✔ Add TypeScript? … No / Yes
+✔ Add TypeScript? … `No` / Yes
-✔ Add JSX Support? … No / Yes
+✔ Add JSX Support? … No / `Yes`
-✔ Add Vue Router for Single Page Application development? … No / Yes ✔ Add Pinia for state management? … No / Yes
+✔ Add Vue Router for Single Page Application development? … `Nov / Yes ✔ Add Pinia for state management? … `No` / Yes
-✔ Add Vitest for Unit testing? … No / Yes
+✔ Add Vitest for Unit testing? … `No` / Yes
-✔ Add an End-to-End Testing Solution? … No / Cypress / Playwright
+✔ Add an End-to-End Testing Solution? … `No` / Cypress / Playwright
-✔ Add ESLint for code quality? … No / Yes
+✔ Add ESLint for code quality? … `No` / Yes
-✔ Add Prettier for code formatting? … No / Yes
+✔ Add Prettier for code formatting? … No / `Yes`

 Done.
 ```